RecursiveLogic/Rush/README.md

 ## What is Rush?

 Rush is a command line shell written in Rust.

-More details will be added soon.
+## Setting it up

+1. Install `rustup` if you haven't already.
+2. Clone the repo.
+3. `cargo build`